 A liability is current when i) it is expected to be settled in the normal operating cycle, ii) it is held primarily for the purpose of trading, iii) it is due to be settled within twelve months after the reporting period or iv) there is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
-All other liabilities are classified as non-current.
+The Company classifies all other liabilities as non-current.